EBroestl/NYC_Taxis_and_Property_Value/README.md

 ## Conclusions
 ----

- - There is a meaningful correlation between property value and volume of Taxi usage in Manhattan.
+ - There is a meaningful correlation between property value and volume of Taxi usage in only Manhattan, but not overall.

- - Rideshare services such as Uber and Lyft did indeed offset these correlations in later years.
+ - Rideshare services replaced the correlations in Manhattan following 2018.

  - Manhattan continued its usage of Taxi's the longest leading into Covid-19 lockdowns.